-Once upon a time, I thought it was hokey to speak homeschool mama affirmations to myself.
+Once upon a time, I thought it was hokey to speak morning affirmations to me, the homeschool mama.

 If you’re in that camp, I say, just try it in the confines of your room.
 (No one will know.
 And you’ll come to understand that hokey it is not).